SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Document type definition is typically shortened to DTD.
 A document type declaration must be the first thing in the page if HTML.
-A document type declaration must be the first thing after the XML declaration if XML The syntax of a doctype declaration is &lt;!DOCTYPE somestuff&gt;
-In HTML 5, the doctype no longer actually references a DTD, but merely prevents the browser from switching into quirks mode.
+A document type declaration must be the first thing after the XML declaration if XML The syntax of a doctype declaration is ‹!DOCTYPE somestuff› In HTML 5, the doctype no longer actually references a DTD, but merely prevents the browser from switching into quirks mode.

 ### XML